notepad-plus-plus/npp-usermanual/content/docs/preferences.md

     * `☐ No edge`: will remove the entire border, including the light and dark bars, so it no longer appears sunken
 * **Vertical Edge Settings**
     * This will allow one or more vertical edges to be displayed while editing your file, to help with line lengths or positioning text.
 This edge indicator can either be a vertical line, or a background shading beyond the edge.
 The color of the line or background shading will be taken from **Settings > Style Configurator > Global Styles > Edge Color: Foreground colour**.
-    * Multiple Vertical Edges: There is one box, which accepts zero or more numbers (as of v7.8.6):
+    * Multiple Vertical Edges: There is one box, which accepts zero or more numbers:
         * If the box is empty, there are no vertical edges.
         * If there is one number ℕ in the box, there will be one vertical edge, after the column for the ℕth character.
         * If there is more than one number (separated by whitespace), then there will be a vertical edge at each of the given character columns.
         * `☐ Background mode`: the vertical edge is usually a vertical line; if this option is checked, the vertical edge will be indicated by styling the _background_ of the text to the right of the edge.
-    * Single Vertical Edge: in older versions of Notepad++, there was only a single vertical edge available, with more toggled options (v7.8.5 and earlier):
+    * Single Vertical Edge: in older versions of Notepad++, there was only a single vertical edge available, with more toggled options:
         * `☐ Show vertical edge`: shows a vertical edge at the specified location, often used to indicate the right margin for manually setting the number of characters per line
         * `☐ Line mode`: the vertical edge is indicated by a solid vertical line
         * `☐ Background mode`: the vertical edge is indicated by styling the _background_ of the text to the right of the edge
         * `Number of columns: __ `: sets where the vertical edge will be, in numbers of columns (characters) from the left edge of the page
 * **Line Number**:
-    * `☐ Display`: shows the line numbers to the left of the text (renamed in v7.9.2, known as **Editing** > `☐ Display line number`)
+    * `☐ Display`: shows the line numbers to the left of the text
-    * `☐ Dynamic width`: the line number display will adjust its width based on the number of digits needed (this matches the behavior prior to v7.9.2)
+    * `☐ Dynamic width`: the line number display will adjust its width based on the number of digits needed
-    * `☐ Constant width`: the line number display will have enough width for any line number in the document (new to v7.9.2)
+    * `☐ Constant width`: the line number display will have enough width for any line number in the document
 * **Padding**: (new to v8.0.0)
     * **Left** will add _N_ pixels of padding between the left edge of the editor pane and the actual text (this is beyond the space allocated for the line numbering, and beyond the space allocated for the folding column).
 A bigger number leaves more of a gap, and thus less room for actual text.
     * **Right** will add _N_ pixels of padding between the right edge of the editor pane and the actual text.
 A bigger number leaves more of a gap, and thus less room for actual text.